walmor/find-store/README.md

 # Find the nearest store

-This is a simple example API to find the nearest store given an address or a zipcode.
+This is a simple example API to find the nearest store given an address or a zip code.
 The problem can be broken down in two parts, geocoding and spatial index.

 ## Geocoding

-The first step to solve the problem is to use a geocoding service to get the coordinates (latitude and longitude) of a given address or zipcode.
+The first step to solve the problem is to use a geocoding service to get the coordinates (latitude and longitude) of a given address or zip code.

 There are multiple geocoding services available, probably the most famous is the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start), but for this project, I'm using the [HERE Geocoder API](https://developer.here.com/documentation/geocoder).

-The service will take the address or zipcode as input and will return, among other things, the coordinates that we need for the next step.
+The service will take the address or zip code as input and will return, among other things, the coordinates that we need for the next step.

 ## Spatial index